leninalbertolp/materializecss-snippets/README.md

 Repository with snnipets of the framework Materilizecss to Sublime Text 2&3, which will help you streamline your workflow, and make time for a cup of coffee :coffee:

-For now, you can only install this reposiorio downloading snippets, I'm working to take it as a plugin and upload to Control Package.
+For now, you can only install this reposiorio downloading snippets, I'm working to take it as a plugin and upload to Package Control.

 ##Intallation.